Welsh Affairs Select Committee

 The Welsh Affairs Select Committee (or simply the 'Welsh Affairs Committee') is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to examine the expenditure, administration and policy of the Wales Office, as well as relations with the Senedd.
 The members of the committee are usually Welsh MPs.

-Current membership

-As of July 2022, the membership of the committee is as follows:
+Membership

+Following the 2024 United Kingdom general election, a new chair and members of committees were elected:

-Changes since 2019
+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 27 January 2020, with the members of the committee being announced on 2 March 2020.

+Changes 2019-2024

 Membership 2017–2019

 The election of the chair took place on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017-2019

 Membership 2015–2017

 The chair was elected on 18 June 2015, with members being announced on 13 July 2015.

 Changes 2015-2017

 Membership 2010–2015

 At the dissolution of the 2010–2015 Parliament, the committee's membership was:

 2010–2015 changes

 Occasionally, the House of Commons orders changes to be made in terms of membership of select committees, as proposed by the Committee of Selection.
 Such changes are shown below.